-In Fall 2017, a more detailed account of assessment activity was established and compiled for the 2016-2017 academic year.
-This report will be annually submitted to the Board of Trustees every fall semester chronicling the previous academic year's assessment activity as a highlight and review of the work SIC employees did that specific year in assessment to improve student learning.
+Assessment results have important implications for academic programs.
+As an ongoing, dynamic, and multi-level approach, all assessment results are analyzed, with action plans designed to bring improvements where needed.
+Beginning In Fall 2017, a more detailed account of assessment activity was established and compiled for the 2016-2017 academic year.
+This report is annually submitted to the Board of Trustees in the fall semester chronicling the previous academic year's assessment activity as a highlight and review of the work SIC employees completed.
+The Annual Assessment Activity Reports are available on the college's website here: https://sic.edu/accountability/assessment/.